-Methods

-We first generate the three key study indicators directly, using data from nationally representative surveys that feature women’s reproductive histories.
-Second, we introduce a novel formal demographic approach to indirectly estimate the prevalence of bereaved mothers.
-We refer to the approach as the kin-cohort method, as it relies on kinship equations and cohort reconstructions.
-Third, using data from countries for which both types of estimates could be produced, we systematically compare the two and assess their validity.
-For remaining countries and regions, where , we present only the kin-cohort estimates to provide a thoroughly global overview.
+METHODS

-Beginning with our direct estimation strategy, we make use of three data sources.
-For 56 countries, we leverage data from the Demographic and Health Surveys (DHS) program —the most widely used data source for global studies of child mortality.
-DHS data come from nationally representative household surveys that collect detailed information from various household members, including women ages 15-49..
-For 32 countries, without a recent DHS survey, we make use of Multiple Indicator Cluster Surveys (MICS), which come from nationally representative household surveys.
-Finally, in the United States, we make use of the National Survey of Family Growth (NSFG).
+We first generate three maternal indicators of the cumulative prevalence of child death directly, using data from nationally representative surveys that feature women’s reproductive histories.
+Our direct estimation strategy makes use of three data sources.
+For the United States, we make use of the National Survey of Family Growth (NSFG) (2013-17).
 NSFG collects reproductive history calendars from women ages 15-44 years old.
-Appendix A provides a comprehensive list of countries, data sources, survey years, and analytic sample sizes.
+For 56 countries across Africa, Asia, Europe, Latin America and the Caribbean, and Oceania, we leverage data from the Demographic and Health Surveys (DHS) program.
+DHS data come from nationally representative household surveys that collect detailed information from various household members, including women ages 15-49, and were collected between 2010 and 2018.
+Finally, for 32 additional countries in Africa, Asia, Europe, and Latin America and the Caribbean that lack recent DHS data, we make use of Multiple Indicator Cluster Surveys (MICS), which come from nationally representative household surveys collected between 2010-2018.
+Table 1 in the supplemental file provides the full list of countries, data sources, survey years, and analytic sample sizes.

 In each survey, we restrict the analytic samples to women who have had at least one live birth; only these women are at risk of child loss.
 Using information from women’s reproductive histories, including the vital status of each child and, for those deceased, the age at death, we calculate the mIM, mU5M, and mOM.
 To estimate the mIM, we tabulate the prevalence of mothers who have experienced the death of at least one infant.
 We sum the number of mothers who had a child die before age 1 among those who ever had a live birth and express this per 1,000 mothers.
-Next, to estimate the mU5M, we do the same for mothers who have ever had a child die before reaching age 5.
+To estimate the mU5M, we make the same calculation, but sum mothers who have ever had a child die before reaching age 5.
 The mOM indexes the prevalence of mothers who have experienced a child death, regardless of that child’s age.
-Due to censoring concerns, we calculate the mOM for 45- to 49-year-old mothers only.
+Due to censoring, we calculate the mOM for 45- to 49-year-old mothers only.

 VERSION 1 : Abbreviated

-Second, we introduce a novel formal demographic approach to indirectly estimate the prevalence of bereaved mothers.
-We refer to the approach as the kin-cohort method, as it relies on kinship equations and cohort reconstructions.
-Because recent, reproductive-history surveys are not available worldwide, we developed an indirect approach for calculating the mIM, mU5M, and mOM from country-level period mortality and fertility rates.4 This kin-cohort method is an extension to the Goodman-Keyfitz-Pullum kinship equations (GKP equations).15 We use country-specific period life-tables and age-specific fertility rates from the United Nations World Population Prospects (UN WPP, historical and projected rates for the 1950-2100 years).
-Our indirect models require age-specific cohort rates as input, which we approximate as the values along the diagonal of the available period rates.
+To expand our perspective beyond our survey coverage, we introduce a formal demographic approach to indirectly estimate the prevalence of bereaved mothers in 79 additional countries.
+Not all countries feature recent, nationally-representative surveys with reproductive information from women; thus, this approach allows us to estimate the prevalence of bereaved mothers by drawing on other, publicly-available, demographic data from the United Nations World Population Prospects.
+We set all of our indirect estimates to the year 2016—the modal year of survey coverage in our data.
+We refer to the approach as the kin-cohort method, as it relies on kinship equations and cohort reconstructions using country-level period mortality and fertility rates.4 This kin-cohort method is an extension to the Goodman-Keyfitz-Pullum kinship equations.15 Our indirect models require age-specific cohort rates as input, which we approximate as the values along the diagonal of the available period rates.